bitnami/charts-syncer/README.md

 #### Helm Charts Index for OCI-based repositories

-By using a charts index file for OCI-bases repository you won't need to maintain a hardcoded list of chart names in the config file. charts-syncer will be able to auto-discover what charts need to be synchronized.
+By using a charts index file for OCI-Based repository you won't need to maintain a hardcoded list of chart names in the config file. charts-syncer will be able to auto-discover what charts need to be synchronized.

 ~~~yaml